huynguy-db/arcion-docs/content/docs/targets/target-setup/azure-event-hubs.md

   broker1:
     host: "BOOTSTRAP_SERVER_HOSTNAME"
     port: 9093

-max-connections: 30
 ```

 Replace the following:
 - *`NAMESPACE_CONNECTION_STRING`*: the [connection string](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string) for your Event Hubs namespace—for example, `Endpoint=sb://mynamespace.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=ABCDHIJKPQRSTXYZ";`.
 - *`BOOTSTRAP_SERVER_NAME`*: the Bootstrap server's hostname.
 It follows the format `NAMESPACENAME.servicebus.windows.net`, where *`NAMESPACENAME`* means your Event Hubs namespace name.

-Feel free to change the value of `max-connections`.
-It sets the maximum number of connections Replicant opens in Event Hubs.

 You must specify the `username` and `password` fields for authentication.